OpenSourceWorkflow/generator-kickstart/docs/js-codestyle.md

   // code
 });

-// In Object literals use empty before and after functions and return var Foo = {
+// In Object literals use empty line before and after functions and return var Foo = {

   foo: function() {},